 If you are traveling to Costa Rica, you might hear people telling you things like:

 Well, the truth is that Costa Rica is just like any other country in the world but when it comes down it, Costa Rica is actually quite safe.
-Since tourism is very big, the country works hard to keep a safe and comfortable environment for their visitors.
-Costa Rica doesn’t even have an army and it is a favorite destination for solo travelers.
+Since tourism is very important, the country works hard to keep a safe and comfortable environment for their visitors.
+Costa Rica doesn’t even have an army and it is a favorite destination for solo travelers and families.

 However, there are some things we can do as a traveler to stay safe and prevent anything bad from happening.
 Common sense is the most important thing but use our safety tips for traveling in Costa Rica to have a fun and stress free trip!